When it comes to knives, there are tons of options to choose from. That can easily make you confused about which one to pick.

 Santoku is also a Japanese-style all-purpose knife.
 You can notice lots of similarities between a Chef’s knife and a Santoku knife.
 A Santoku knife is thinner than a Chef’s knife, which is good for less tough food.

 It is light in weight, and that is the reason why it is suitable for less tough food.
-With an up and forward motion, you will get a good result while using Santoku.
+With an up-and-forward motion, you will get a good result while using Santoku.

 Santoku knives usually come with 7 inches of lower length.
 Nowadays, most professional cooks tend to look for a long knife.
 In that case, we can mark it as a limitation of the Santoku knife.